Ai Operating SystemAgent Fleet Governance

 The control-plane lens

-Evaluate every MCP-style integration by asking:
+Evaluate every MCP-style integration with simple operating questions:

 • What source of truth does this expose?

-• Which workflows can use it?
+• Which workflows may use it?

 • Which agent or human owns the action?